Highlights of Wimbledon seventh day

 - Slovakia's Rybarikova beat Croat qualifier Petra Martic 6-4 2-6 6-3 to reach the quarter-finals.

-- Latvian Ostapenko beat Ukrainian Elina Svitolina, the women's fourth seed, 6-3 7-6(6) to reach the quarter-finals of Wimbledon for the first time.
+- French Open champion Ostapenko beat Ukrainian Elina Svitolina, the women's fourth seed, 6-3 7-6(6) to reach the quarter-finals of Wimbledon for the first time.

-- Ostapenko, who stunned the world when she won the French Open earlier this year, will face Williams next.

 - Kuznetsova, the women's seventh seed, beat Polish ninth seed Agnieszka Radwanska 6-2 6-4 to book her place in the quarter-finals.